Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 With these questions, you will get insight into the priorities that are integral to the company success (for example, goals tied to user or revenue growth, the “what”) as well as information about other expectations or goals that the leadership team has (such as the timeline for achievement or preferences about what approaches should be taken, the “how”).

-## What are some of your biggest worries or challenges these days?
-What keeps you up at night?
+## What Are Some of Your Biggest Worries or Challenges These Days?
+What Keeps You up at Night?

 ### Who to Ask:
 Executive / Boss’ Boss